Doctor of Philosophy Program

 Ph.D.
 Qualifying Examination

 The Ph.D.
 Qualifying Exam will cover the material from 5 of the 7 required courses: STAT 600, 612, 613, 614 and 632.
-All Ph.D. students must pass at the Ph.D. level the qualifying examination given at the end the first year, usually in August.
+All Ph.D. students must pass the qualifying examination at the Ph.D. level given before the end of the first year.
 There are three ratings of the exam: (1) Pass at the Ph.D. level; (2) Pass at the M.S. level; (3) Fail.
 Students who fail to pass at the Ph.D. level will be given the opportunity to obtain an M.S. degree.

 Students are expected to have selected a thesis advisor and the remainder of the advisory committee before Spring semester of the second year.
 The student’s advisory committee, in consultation with the students, will develop a proposed degree plan.
 Degree plans must be approved by the student’s advisory committee and the Ph.D. program director.